davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.superCircleDrawer/index.md

 I've created a new project to get you started.
 Please download and modify `SuperCircleDrawer` instead of creating a new project via BlueJ, otherwise you won't be able to submit the assignment when you're finished.
 Note: The new project contains the Circle class (with the `getDiameter()` getter method), and a version of the canvas with a larger drawing area.
 Your `SuperCircleDrawer` class should abide by the following:

-- It should contain a collection of `Circles`.
+- It should contain an `ArrayList` collection of `Circles`.
 Define an instance variable for the `ArrayList` that will be used to hold all of the `Circle` objects.

 - A constructor that inputs an integer argument `numCircles`, the number of `Circles` to add to the initial collection.
 Then instantiate the `ArrayList` and populate it with `numCircles` circles.
 Each circle you create and insert into the collection should have a random diameter (from 1 to 100) and a random x and y position.
 The coordinates should be within the dimensions of the canvas, which is 800 (Width) by 600 (Height).
 Note the new `moveTo(..)` method that has been provided to circles can be used here.

-- An `addCircle(...)` method that takes a single Circle object for input, adds the given circle to the collection, and draws it on the canvas.
+- An `addCircle(..)` method that inputs a single `Circle` object, adds the given circle to the collection, and draws it on the canvas.
+You do not need to _create_ any Circles in this method.
+Simply assume that a Circle object has already been created, and is being passed to this method.

-- A `drawCircles()` method that takes no arguments, and causes all of the circles in the ArrayList collection to be drawn on the canvas.

 - An `eraseCircles()` method that takes no arguments, and erases all of the circles in the collection from the canvas.
 These circles should not be removed from the list.

+- It's be nice to make the circles re-appear after you erased them.
+Write a `drawCircles()` method that takes no arguments, and causes all of the circles in the ArrayList collection to be drawn on the canvas.

-- An overloaded `eraseCircles(..)` method that inputs a diameter argument.
+- Write a second `eraseCircles(..)` method that inputs a diameter (which is an integer).
 This method should erase all circles from the canvas that are smaller in size than the given diameter.

-- A method called `removeSmallest()` that takes no input arguments.
-This method identifies the smallest circle in the collection and removes it (don't forget to erase it from the canvas first!).
-In the case of a tie, just remove any one of them.

 - A method called `replace(..)` that takes two arguments circle arguments, `c1` and `c2`.
 This method should search for `c1` in the collection, and replace it with the circle `c2` in its place.
 You will want to look into the `indexOf()` and the `set(..)` methods for `ArrayLists`.
 Don't forget to erase `c1` off the canvas before replacing it!
 If `c1` doesn't exist, then no action shall be taken.

+- A method called `removeSmallest()` that takes no input arguments.
+This method identifies the smallest circle in the collection and removes it (don't forget to erase it from the canvas first!).
+In the case of a tie, just remove any one of them.

 - A method called `replaceLargest(..)` that takes as argument a circle object.
 This method identifies the largest circle in the collection and replaces it with the given circle in its place.
 In the event of a tie, you are to only replace any one of them.
 You are reminded to re-use any relevant methods to minimize code duplication.